CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

   + On Saturday, July 7, 2012, at 7:36:35 PM, Tracy received an SMS from an unknown number informing her that she had won a Target Gift Card worth $1000.
 The message instructed her to enter "703" at www.target.com.trdt.biz to specify the shipping destination.
 It's important to note that the URL appears to mimic Target Corp but is a subdomain of trdt.biz, which is currently unregistered.
 While it is presumed that this payment was received from Alex, there is no concrete evidence to support this claim.

-  + On Monday, July 9, 2012, at 10:44:11 AM, Tracy sent herself an email detailing which stamps to steal and their respective insurance values.
+  + On Monday, July 9, 2012, at 10:44:11 AM,

+    + Tracy sent herself an email detailing which stamps to steal and their respective insurance values.

-  + On Monday, July 9, 2012, at 10:44:11 AM, Pat and "King" coordinated via email with a list of things that King would need to accomplish for the job.
+    + Pat and "King" coordinated via email with a list of things that King would need to accomplish for the job.

   + On Tuesday, July 10, 2012, at 11:24 AM, Pat forwarded the item list to Tracy.